 St. Louis and Arizona both have Cardinals.
 We’ve established that red pigment references are offensive.
 So would be a reference to a highly ranked official in the Roman Catholic Church.
 That’s why we need to change the Cardinals to the Kumquats.
 That way, we’re boosting the ego of the lowliest of all citrus fruits.

 The Los Angeles Kings?
 Man, that’s playing with fire.
 King is a masculine noun.
 That’s too preclusive.
 At least their farm team, the Manchester Monarchs, had sense enough to make their regal name gender neutral.
 But now, we need to go the other direction to appease the feminists and compensate for their backlash.
 Revoke the trademark and allow them to rename the team the Los Angeles Queens.
-This will yield the collateral benefit of allowing the gay lobby to call the team their own.
+According to expert Austin trademark lawyers for hire, this will yield the collateral benefit of allowing the gay lobby to call the team their own.

 I believe it will be OK for the Cleveland Indians to keep their name just as long as they trade in that smiling red-skinned logo for a Sikh with a turban.
 Chief Wahoo will become Chief Sabu.
 I think we can allow that under the cultural diversity clause, whereas maintaining the “Indian” reference to Native Americans would be as disparaging as Columbus actually didn’t intend it to be over 500 years ago.